 For simplicity, we write $\mu\in T_p(C|d)$ for \eqref{1.1}.
 In the past decades, the work of Talagrand has been generalized to various different stochastic processes, see, for instance, \cite{Otto,Bobkov} for the Hamilton-Jacobi equation, \cite{Feyel02,Feyel04} on abstract Wiener space, \cite{FangSh} on loop groups, \cite{Djel,WuZh,Wang02,Wang04} for diffusion processes, \cite{Wu10} for SDEs of pure jumps, \cite{Ma} for SDEs driven by both Brownian motion and jump process, \cite{Bao12} for neutral functional SDEs, \cite{Saussereau} for SDEs driven by fractional Brownian motion.

-In this article, we are interested in the stochastic differential equations driven by a fractional Brownian motion.
-It is well known that the main difficult point raised by the fractional Brownian motion is that it is not Markovian process and semimartingale, so the It\^{o} approach to setup a stochastic integral with respect to the fractional Brownian motion is not valid.
-Now there exist numerous attempts to define a stochastic integral with respect to the fractional Brownian motion and moreover, many works to discuss the stochastic differential equations driven by a fractional Brownian motion.
+In this article, we are interested in a class of stochastic Volterra equations driven by fractional Brownian motion.
+It is well known that the main difficulty raised by the fractional Brownian motion is that it is not Markovian process nor semimartingale, so the It\^{o} approach to setup a stochastic integral with respect to the fractional Brownian motion is no longer valid.
+Now there exist numerous attempts to define a stochastic integral with respect to the fractional Brownian motion and moreover, many works are devoted to discuss the stochastic differential equations driven by a fractional Brownian motion.
 We briefly present some results.
 Based on a fractional integration by parts formula \cite{Zahle}, Nualart and R\u{a}\c{s}canu \cite{Nualart02} established the existence and uniqueness result with $H>\frac{1}{2}$.
 By using the theory of rough path analysis introduced in \cite{Lyons}, Coutin and Qian \cite{Coutin} proved an existence and uniqueness result with Hurst parameter $H\in(\frac{1}{4},\frac{1}{2})$.
-For the regularity results about the law of the solution, one can see \cite{Hu,Nourdin,Nualart09} and references therein.
+For the regularity results about the law of the solution, the readers may refer to \cite{Hu,Nourdin,Nualart09} and references therein.